hmiyamoto2000/program_tai3-main/README.md

 # program_tai-Body_Length_evaluation
 program_tai3-main_field_photo_texture_and_HSV_analysis

+These programs were created with outstanding contributions by Master Shion Yamada (Chiba University).

 1. Make the folder name "preparation_before"
 2. Store the target photo (.tiff) in the folder (example: 4.tif in the site) About 4.tif (The photo will be adjusted as follows)